-The Analyze page in RightScale Optima provides a detailed view of compute costs across all of your public and private clouds as well as virtualized resources.
+The Instance Analyzer in RightScale Optima provides a detailed view of compute costs across all of your public and private clouds as well as virtualized resources.

 You can slice and dice and filter your data to gain visibility into spend and usage, which in turn will help you understand the cost drivers of your business.

 The Analyze is your central place to understand compute costs and usage.
 It also serves as a starting point to create scenarios (forecasts), scheduled reports, and budget alerts based on any set of filters you have specified.

 To get started, set the appropriate date range in the upper right hand corner.
 You can specify the beginning and end dates, or select from several pre-defined date ranges.